kivaar/aws-csaa-notes-2019/README.md

 ## Snowball
 - Petabyte-scale (50TB or 80TB) data transport solution to transfer to and from AWS
-- Snowboard Edge has 100TB storage and compute capabilities for offline
+- Snowball Edge has 100TB storage and compute capabilities for offline
 - Snowmobile is exabyte-scale (up to 100PB) for libraries, repositories, and migrations
 - Can import to and export from S3